 Remember: Nothing in the proposal should really be a surprise.
 It should simply be the written record of previous conversations.

-This is where you can outline how you plan to solve the client’s problems -- a high-level overview should be all that is necessary -- and what services you will provide.
-Detailed strategies should be completed once your team has a better understanding of the client's business.
+Here, you'll outline how you plan to solve their problems — a high-level overview should be all that is necessary — and what services you will provide.
+Detailed strategies should be completed once your team has a better understanding of the business.

 If this is for project-based work, you should outline the phases of the project, the responsibilities of the client, and the timeline for completion.

 Website Redesign and Development

 For a retainer-based relationship, you should outline the various initial projects and then include the services provided per month.